NubeIO/module-migration/README.md

 2. Upgrade ROS into latest
 3. Upgrade necessary all modules
 4. SSH in into the device
-5. Hit command: `./module-migration migrate-ros`
+5. Hit command: `sudo ./module-migration migrate-ros`
 6. Restart ROS (`systemctl restart nubeio-rubix-os.service` or restart from RCE)

 ### How to migrate rubix-edge-wires